Complete Guide to Gastric Bypass Surgery

-Gastric sleeve surgery is one of many weight loss surgeries designed to help individuals lose weight.
-Gastric sleeve is a surgical procedure that helps weight loss by restricting food intake and reducing the hunger hormone Ghrelin.
+Gastric sleeve surgery is one of many weight loss operations designed to help individuals lose weight.
+Gastric sleeve is a surgical procedure that promotes weight loss by restricting food intake and reducing the hunger hormone Ghrelin.
 During this surgery, usually performed laparoscopically, 75-80% of the stomach is removed.
-This results in a sleeve or a tube shape stomach that holds much less food than prior to the surgery.
+This results in a sleeve or a tube shape stomach that holds much less food than before the surgery.

 Types of Gastric Bypass Surgeries

 The first variation is Roux-en-Y. During this surgery type, the small intestine is divided below the lower stomach into a Y shape that allows food to flow from the upper stomach pouch (described above).
 The Y intersection created by a bariatric surgeon is made at the end of the small intestine.
 The Roux limb is made from portions of the small intestine, which allows the body to absorb nutrients.
 Patients will feel full quickly and later have an indifference to food after they start to eat.

 Another type is the mini gastric bypass surgery.
 During this procedure, a long and narrow tube in the stomach is made from a loop of a portion of the gut.
 This loop is then later hooked into this tube at the beginning of the small intestine.
 Often this bariatric surgery is used to treat stomach injuries, ulcers, and even stomach cancer.
 It is considered an alternative to Roux-en-Y because of the way the operation is constructed.
 It is becoming one of the most popular bariatric surgeries because it has a low risk of complications with patients seeing the same steady weight loss as other weight loss surgeries.